Reopening of Activities:

 Going again next year ?
 The weather, the racing and the atmosphere was appreciated by everyone who travelled there.

-We'll just have to wait and see - it certainly is a great event in a nice place.
+We'll just have to wait and see - it certainly is a great event in a nice warm place.

 WORLD CHAMPIONSHIPS IN PATTAYA IN THAILAND FROM WED 21st AUG to SUN 25th AUG

 Medals for Pershore GB Paddlers at the Worlds – A Remarkable Achievement.